vedantvakharia/Jarvis/source/content/CIEF/CIEF Overview.md

 - Critics excitedly compared his first novel, _The Circle of Reason_, with great classics, and his subsequent books cemented his name as a "First Rate writer of international repute".

 ### Gita Hariharan
-- She fiercely resists the idea that her writing is slanted to suit a Western audience.

 #### Key Texts
 - **_The Thousand Faces of Night_ -**
 	- She uses myth to enlarge the spaces of these women.
 	- It shades characters with references to different archetypal goddesses to layer her narrative.
 	- It won the Commonwealth prize for best first book.
+- **_The Ghosts of Vasu Master_ -**
+	- It was her debut novel and won the Commonwealth prize for best first book.
-- **_The Ghosts of Vasu Master_ -** She explores parables and modern versions of Jataka tales
+	- She explores parables and modern versions of Jataka tales.
+	- The story is described as being "about the intertwining lives of three women and their search for fulfillment".
+Hariharan "shades her characters with references to different archetypal goddesses to lay her narrative," indicating a **skillful use of myths and folktale traditions** to "enlarge the spaces of these women"
+	- Gita Hariharan "fiercely resists the idea that her writing is slanted to suit a western audience".
+This is in the context of a broader criticism mentioned in the video, where books using indigenous myths are sometimes "attacked by critics for falling into the Trap of being exotic, perfectly flavored menu for a western audience"
+-

 ### Upamanyu Chatterjee